 Ten Adult Learning Principles Grace Hill Courseware Applies

 With the increasing demands and time constraints of today’s property managers, companies are turning to on-demand learning for their employee training needs.
 It’s more important than ever that the online training they use is specially designed for the way adults learn best.
-Here are the main adult learning principles we used to develop our new courseware.
+In addition to having every course module able to be completed in just 15-20 minutes, here are the main adult learning principles we used to develop our new courseware.